Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 :Organisation: Copyright (C) 2019-2020 Olivier Boudeville
 :Contact: about (dash) us-common (at) esperide (dot) com
 :Creation date: Saturday, May 2, 2020
-:Lastly updated: Friday, May 15, 2020
+:Lastly updated: Saturday, July 18, 2020
 :Status: Work in progress
-:Version: 0.0.1
+:Version: 0.0.2
 :Dedication: Users and maintainers of the ``US-Common`` layer.
 :Abstract:

 	The role of the `US-Common <http://us-common.esperide.org/>`_ layer (part of the `Universal Server <https://github.com/Olivier-Boudeville/Universal-Server>`_ project) is to provide base elements on which the various *Universal Services* are built, notably:

-	- the Universal Server itself: see `us-main <http://us.esperide.org/>`_
+	- the Universal Server itself: see `US-Main <http://us.esperide.org/>`_
-	- the Universal Webserver: see `us-web <http://us-web.esperide.org/>`_
+	- the Universal Webserver: see `US-Web <http://us-web.esperide.org/>`_

 	We present here a short overview of these services, to introduce them to newcomers.